-Around age 4, I was molested by one of our tenants.
+Around age four, I was molested by one of our tenants.
 My dad owed him money and this was his way of getting back at my dad.
-When the truth came out about my molestation, my mom got me out of there, she moved us in with my grandma on the south side.
+When the truth came out about my molestation, my mom got me out of there.
+She moved us in with my grandma on the south side.

-And she kept her word — that’s the kind of woman she is.
-When I was around 8 years old, we moved just the two of us into a new housing development.
+And she kept her word—that’s the kind of woman she is.
+When I was around eight years old, we moved, just the two of us, into a new housing development.
 In fact, she’s still living there now, 30 years later.”

 She taught me how to bake and cook, and she used to have these conversations with me at night.
 I’d tell her, ‘Mom, I’m going to fly to the moon.’
 And she would say, ‘Okay, well let’s figure out how big your wings are going to have to be.’
 She was the one to help me come up with the pathway.

 I start at the local Catholic school.
 It was strict.
 If you did not do what you were supposed to, they were going to hit your knuckles with a ruler, or they were going to hit you with a paddle that had words, ‘I love you’ engraved on it.
 People complain about things like that now, but I appreciated the discipline that came with it.
 The structure and discipline at that school really shaped the woman that I was going to end up becoming.
 Fortunately, I was a model student, so I didn’t see the paddle too much.